fkmooney/Analysis/README.md

-# Analysis and Data Gathering
+# Non-Work-Analyses

-A general repository
+A general repository for analysis and data gathering